pbsugg/http1.x-server/README.md

 ## Release 11, Late Registration

 Let's allow users to register new accounts on our servers.
 Create a resource at `/register`.
 The GET should provide a registration form with a username and password.
 The POST should actually add a user to your system.
+But first...

+### Wrap it up

+At this point your server should be:

+ * Providing a registration form and a POST route that will add new users to your system
+ * Correctly `CGI.unescape`-ing the username and passwords you receive from your registration _and_ login form.

-Update `/welcome` to show a list of all users registered with the system.
+Finally, update `/welcome` to show a list of all users registered with the system.

 > Note: In practice, we'd *never* want to leak this kind of information.
 We're effectively giving an attacker a list of users in our system and saying "come at me."